nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

 Outcome:

-2) Set a new local variable for username of the current user:
+2) Set a new local variable for the username of the current user:

 ```
 $user = $env:USERNAME